allgreed/kasprowicz.pro/content/about.md

 ### High Neuroticism

+I have it on good authority, from different sources that it's **not** immediately obvious that I score high on trait Neuroticism.

 > High levels of neuroticism may interfere with both success and satisfaction in relationships and career. [...]
 They are also more likely to be unhappy, anxious and irritable when just thinking or remembering, and when they encounter a genuine problem. [...]
-They tend to experience somewhat higher levels of doubt and worry, become embarrassed a bit more easily, are self-conscious and may get discouraged more rapidly in the face of threat and punishment. [...]
-They can be stirred up and upset and, once angry or irritated, take a longer than average time to calm down.
-They can be argumentative and lose their composure.
+They tend to experience somewhat higher levels of doubt and worry, become embarrassed a bit more easily, are self-conscious and may get discouraged more rapidly in the face of threat and punishment.

 Seems awful, right?
 Well, check this out: